Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-4. In the pop-up, enter the VM name, optional description, team, project and VM owner if needed.
+4. In the pop-up, enter the VM name, team, project, optional VM owners and description.

-6. Then, select an existing drive or create a new drive to stock the virtual machine data.
+6. Then, select an existing drive or click the Create new drive button to create a new drive to store the virtual machine data.

 7. Finally, tick the box Launch a VM from this configuration immediately.